 The simulations were calculated for three different insulation conductivities (0.025 W/(mK), 0.035 W/(mK)), 0.045 W/(mK)) and displayed through three different curves.

-When the detail can be optimized through the additional flanking insulation, the results of the simulations are displayed through a yellow curve.
-The insulation conductivity is assumed to be 0.035 W/(mK).
+When the detail can be optimized through the addition of flanking insulation, the results of the simulations are displayed with a yellow curve.
+The insulation conductivity for the case is assumed to be 0.035 W/(mK).